jkennerley/BerfWeb/README.md

 The Projects :-

-     - BerfWeb : a C# asp.net project that referencing Berf.dll.
-It contains the JavaScript file Berf.js
+     - BerfWeb : An C# Asp.Net project that references Berf.dll.
+Berf.js in this project calls into BerfController.
-     - Berf : F# library that contains an MVC controller.
+     - Berf : An F# library that contains the MVC BerfController.
-     - FDac : enables creation of automatic crud that sits on top of FSharp.Data.SqlClient.
-Used by Berf.dll
+     - FDac : Enables creation of automatic CRUD that sits on top of FSharp.Data.SqlClient.
+Used Berf project.

-Recipe For using Berf :
+Recipe for setting up Berf:

 BerfWeb.dll is a simple out of the box visual studio project that exercises Berf.dll.
 Below are the changes made to a vanilla Visual Studio Asp.Net project that enables logging of browser timers to a database.